DETAILED ACTION

 a medical information processing apparatus comprising: (merely invokes use of computer and other machinery as a tool as noted below, see MPEP 2106.05(f))

-a communication interface configured to communicate with the radiation treatment planning system; and (merely invokes use of computer and other machinery as a tool as noted below, see MPEP 2106.05(f))
+a communication interface configured to communicate with the radiation treatment planning system; (merely invokes use of computer and other machinery as a tool as noted below, see MPEP 2106.05(f))

-acquire treatment conditions to be applied to the treatment target from the radiation treatment planning system;
+acquiring treatment conditions of radiation to be applied to the treatment target from the radiation treatment planning system; (merely invokes use of computer and other machinery as a tool as noted below, see MPEP 2106.05(f))

-wherein the processing circuitry (merely invokes use of computer and other machinery as a tool as noted below, see MPEP 2106.05(f)) estimates adverse events that are able to occur in the treatment target as the prognosis of the treatment target on the basis of reference information in which adverse events that are able to occur when each reference treatment condition is applied are associated with each of a plurality of reference treatment conditions, and the treatment conditions to be applied to the treatment target,
+estimating adverse events that are able to occur in the treatment target due to the radiation and timings of occurrence of the adverse events as the prognosis of the treatment target on the basis of the reference information stored in the memory (merely insignificant extrasolution activity steps as noted below, see MPEP 2106.05(g)) in which adverse events that are able to occur when each reference treatment condition of the radiation is applied are associated with each of a plurality of reference treatment conditions of the radiation, and the treatment conditions of the radiation to be applied to the treatment target,

 wherein, in the reference information, the timings, the frequencies, or the severities of the symptoms are further determined for each radiation tolerance criterion of the reference treatment conditions,

-wherein the processing circuitry inputs the treatment conditions into a neural network (merely invokes use of computer and other machinery as a tool as noted below, see MPEP 2106.05(f))and estimates adverse events that are able to occur in the treatment target output by the neural network in response to the input of the treatment conditions, as the prognosis of the treatment target, and
+inputting the treatment conditions of the radiation into a neural network (merely invokes use of computer and other machinery as a tool as noted below, see MPEP 2106.05(f)) and estimating adverse events that are able to occur in the treatment target output by the neural network (merely invokes use of computer and other machinery as a tool as noted below, see MPEP 2106.05(f)) in response to the input of the treatment conditions, as the prognosis of the treatment target,

 wherein the neural network is trained based on a training data set (merely invokes use of computer and other machinery as a tool as noted below, see MPEP 2106.05(f)) that includes a data set with the adverse events that are able to occur when each reference treatment condition is applied are associated with each of the plurality of reference treatment conditions.